diyefi/Puma-HowTo/doc/spin1/intro.md

 # Introduction

-#####First of all I would like to thank Fred Cooke for his contribution to this howto, and putting up with the many hours of skpye calls.
+#####Puma Spin 1 owners should be extremely grateful to Preston Saunders who has spent hundreds of hours creating this meticulously crafted documentation.
+Preston would like to thank Fred Cooke for his contribution to this howto, and putting up with the many hours of skpye calls.
 You have been **"O for awesome"** kiwi styles.
+But not as awesome as Preston himself.

 This guide shows you how to choose the components, how to order the components, how to build your Spin 1 board and how to properly connect it to a vehicle.